 The dunes are also worth your time, though you might want to climb only one.
 Dune 45 is 45 kilometers from the entrance gate and is the most popular during sunrise.
 Though Big Mama and Big Daddy are much higher, fewer people climb those dunes.

 Contribution by Museum of Wander

-The Blue Moon Valley in China’s Yunnan Province is as cool as the name sounds.
+The Blue Moon Valley in China’s Yunnan Province is as cool as the name sounds and is undoubtedly one of the most beautiful places in the world.
 Not only is it one of the most beautiful places in China, but it’s also very easy to reach.
-A series of ice-blue lakes and ponds, cascades, and waterfalls is one of the most scenics in all of China and is deservedly popular.
+A series of ice-blue lakes and ponds, cascades, and waterfalls is one of the most scenic in China and is deservedly popular.

-It’s so beautiful that it’s amongst China’s revered AAAAA sights, which means that it’s one of the best there is.
-The Blue Moon Valley is a very easy half-day trip away from the UNESCO ancient town of Lijiang.
+It’s so beautiful that it’s amongst China’s revered AAAAA sights, which means it’s one of the best.
+The Blue Moon Valley is a very easy half-day trip away from the UNESCO World Heritage Site and the ancient city of Lijiang.

 Lijiang has more than enough accommodation for every taste and budget.
 Regular minibusses leave from the Mao statue in Lijiang and reach the Jade Dragon Snow Mountain scenic area in about half an hour.

 To get the best snaps, get there first thing in the morning while the light is good and the hordes haven’t arrived yet.
 Because it’s an AAAAA site, it’s deservedly popular.
 If you’re looking for that perfect shot for the gram, you could sit on an albino yak atop a cascade with an ice-blue lake and snow-capped mountains in the background.

 Or perhaps you want to pose in a traditional costume of the local Naxi people.
 All of these are readily available and quite popular.
 You can take stunning pictures in any direction you point your camera, but the best spot is probably at White Water Terrace at the uppermost lake.